Dividends are NOT New Income, but merely a Forced Withdrawal

 The stock dividend simply transfers it from your stock into your cash account, which then reduces the stock price equally (same dollars per share as the dividend), so the smaller remaining investment in the stock has less value now, but you do have the cash difference.
 So there is no gain or loss, yet.
 Imagining the dividend is a gift of new income to be withdrawn is very wrong, it is simply a withdrawal from your stock, which equally reduces the value of your remaining investment.
 If you want to maintain the prior invested value, you can put it back by reinvesting the dividend.
 Reinvesting buys more shares, which is also a few more free shares than you had before.
 Then the current and prior total value sums are the same (no change in value on that day), but future gains do have more shares working after each reinvested dividend, which is a pretty big deal.
 This reinvestment purchase is added to your cost basis, so you don't pay tax twice on the dividend.

 Don't be confused by a couple of things that might superficially make it sound like dividends are new additional income, but which it absolutely is NOT.
-Dividends are just a withdrawal of earnings you already had.
-Reinvestment will put it back, with a few new free shares.
+Dividends are just a withdrawal of earnings you already had, reducing your investment.
+That is NOT income, and NOT a plus.
+But reinvestment will put it back, as a few new free shares, becoming quite valuable compounded long term.

-It is taxable "realized" income, because it is a withdrawal of earned income you had already received.
-Any withdrawal is taxed as realized income (or as realized loss if applicable).
+It is taxed as "realized" income, because it is a withdrawal of unrealized earned income you had already received.
+Any withdrawal is taxed as realized income (or is a realized loss if applicable).

-This withdrawal reduces the stock investment remaining, affecting your future earnings.
-You can keep the dividend, or you can reinvest it, to put it back as a new purchase in the stock to equally retain the previous full value (which increases cost basis equally as a new purchase, a future tax benefit, because that part of the tax is paid).
+This withdrawal reduces the stock investment remaining, reducing your future earnings.
+You can keep the dividend, or you can reinvest it, to put it back as a new purchase in the stock to equally restore the previous full value (which increases cost basis equally as a new purchase, a future tax benefit, because that part of the tax is paid).
 Either way, reinvestment or not, the withdrawal is taxed as realized gain that you did withdraw.
-If any question, see just above for How you can reinvest stock dividends.
+See just above for How you can reinvest stock dividends if any question.

 The absolute best and most optimal way to seriously maximize long term income is to always reinvest that dividend.
 Putting the money back into the investment retains the previous stock investment value, and it will also generate some additional free shares for greater future compounded growth.
 That provides a very major income increase in the long term value.
 That's important, and very valuable long term, so don't miss seeing the withdrawal chart above.

 I'd guess withdrawn dividend money likely just gets spent.
-But reinvested dividends increase continued compounded gains, for years.
+But reinvested dividends increase continued compounded gains, every quarter, for years.

 The returned dividend cash withdrawal is now in your direct control, cash which you can either keep or reinvest for additional shares of stock at the lower price, which means a few more shares than before.
 It is Free additional shares, meaning no additional cost than you already had invested before..
 The increased shares and the lower price computes to be exactly the same previous value on that first day.
 So your account's value change due to that reinvested dividend distribution is still zero difference on that first day.
 It was just a withdrawal that if it is put back (reinvested), it retains the same value.
 You do pay tax on that withdrawal (reinvested or not), but then the reinvestment purchase is added to your cost basis so you will not pay tax on that dividend part again.